-And the fifth step, "Proposal," is measured by the number of "proposals out."
-Your correct typical, however, for the specifics of the sales process and the underlying math models to be addressed during early meetings with potential investors, and all of this must tie back to your overall revenue model, and of course to your financial assumptions and forecasts.
+We are not suggesting that you must reach this level of detail in your sales plan section.
+It is typical, however, for the specifics of the sales process and the underlying math models to be addressed during early meetings with potential investors, and all of this must tie back to your overall revenue model, and of course to your financial assumptions and forecasts.
 Add to this that any venture capitalist is steeped in this knowledge and has a deep understanding of all of the sales and marketing metrics used along whatever funnel steps you will be using.